donchodonev/ASP.NET-MVC-Forum/README.md

 * User banning leads to immediate (banned)user log-out
 * User promoting and demoting
 * User promoting/demoting leads to immediate (banned)user log-out to reset claims
+* Users can upload an image which would then be used as their avatar (image is stored locally as a physical file, type-checked, name GUIDified to prevent avatars for-eaching and for better user-image anonimity)

 * Validation for all possible user input
 * User-friendly feedback with alert messages where needed